syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Shape-Annotation.md

 The interaction with shape annotation types will be allowed only if, the [`SfPdfViewer.AnnotationSettings.IsLocked`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.AnnotationSettings~IsLocked.html) API is set to false.
 The following code does not allow the interactions with shape annotations, although the [`SfPdfViewer.AnnotationSettings.Rectangle.IsLocked`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.RectangleAnnotation~IsLocked.html) property of the shape annotation is set to false.

-The older API [SfPdfViewer.AnnotationSettings.Rectangle.IsLocked]( https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS.RectangleAnnotation.html#Syncfusion_SfPdfViewer_iOS_RectangleAnnotation_IsLocked) is marked as obsolete and, this is applicable for other shape annotations as well.
+N>The older API [SfPdfViewer.AnnotationSettings.Rectangle.IsLocked]( https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS.RectangleAnnotation.html#Syncfusion_SfPdfViewer_iOS_RectangleAnnotation_IsLocked) is marked as obsolete and, this is applicable for other shape annotations as well.

 {% tabs %}
 {% highlight c# %}